brydinh/CEG-4110/README.md

 Before this homework assignment I had very little experience working with Android Studio, so it was very time consuming trying to get used to the Android Studio IDE and the gimmicks behind it.
 I also did not know how to import libraries so that was also a huge learning curve.
 I used many resources to help complete this project (credited in Resources I Used).

 # App Information:

 <b>App SETUP:</b>

--Copy the apk from the bin folder (provided by PILOT deliverable) onto usb and you should be good
+-Copy the apk from the bin folder (provided by PILOT deliverable) onto USB and you should be good

 If you want to save your drawings you MUST first grant app permissions for storage.